mansourarab/MarabComSal/README.md

 # MarabComSal

 This project was a part of ASP.NET MVC Core Program.
-The project was to create a Windows Forms Application for Customer Goods Distrubutin company.
+The project was to create a Windows Forms Application for Customer Goods Distrubution company.

 The Company name is Marab Company.